Exact Clustering of Weighted Graphs via Semidefinite Programming: Numerical Methods and Simulations

-We conclude with a series of experiments that empirically verify the phase transitions predicted in Section~\ref{sec: rec}.
+We conclude with a discussion of an algorithm for solution of~\eqref{eq: kdc sdp} based on the alternating direction method of multipliers (ADMM), and provide the results of a series of experiments that empirically verify the phase transitions predicted in Section~\ref{sec: rec}.
 In particular, we randomly sample graphs \(G = (V,\W)\) from the planted cluster model and compare the optimal solution of \eqref{eq: kdc sdp} with the planted partition.